Two Old Farts Talk Sci-Fi is a podcast that premiered on Saturday, April 3, 2021, and will run every other Saturday night.

 What is it that first brought you to love the things that could not happen?

 Listen to Troy and David reminisce mostly about the ’60s and ’70s, and ’80s, but don’t be surprised if Metropolis or the 1933 King Kong movie is referenced, R.U.R., and stuff after the ’80s up to yesterday.
 And what is happening now.
 And what may happen in the future.
 Most episodes will be themed (for example: horror movies of the 60s; time travel, Ray Bradbury; the 1968 Planet of the Apes film; Shakespeare in Star Trek; to name a few).
 There will be occasional special guests who are experts in the topic being discussed.

-Troy Harkin is a Canadian poet who was born in Halifax and raised in Toronto.
-He has been writing and performing poetry since 1990.
+Troy Harkin is a Canadian writer who was born in Halifax and raised in Toronto.
+He has been writing and performing since 1990.
 His most recent poetry collection is Casting Shadows (ChiZine Publications, 2019).